BG3-Community-Library-Team/bg3-community/Tutorials/General/Basic/adding-mod-dependencies.md

 That's it!
 You've just added a dependency to your mod.
 By properly declaring dependencies, you will:

-- Ensure that required mods are loaded in the correct order (BG3MM handles this automatically)
+- Ensure that required mods are loaded in the correct order - dependencies will automatically be loaded earlier (BG3MM handles this automatically)
 - Eliminate the need for users to follow manual instructions (e.g., "*don't forget to add **this** mod*", "*load **this** mod before **that** mod*")
 - Overall simplify troubleshooting by reducing incorrect/false positive bug reports